 If you’re heading on holiday in Kent, a stop at Fleur de Thé in Rochester is essential on the itinerary.
 This unique and cosy teahouse offers a touch of French elegance served up with a dash of shabby chic quirk.
-With a fabulous selection of cakes and scones presented on delicate and colourful porcelain, as well as a range of gifts and homeware to browse, it’s the ideal place to catch up with family and friends or even pick up a last minute Mother’s Day gift.
+With a fabulous selection of cakes and scones presented on delicate and colourful porcelain, as well as a range of gifts and homeware to browse, it’s the ideal place to catch up with family and friends.

 You’ll be able to choose from a range of afternoon teas, including traditional, luxury and even a chocolate afternoon tea – featuring homemade chocolate chip scones served with Belgian chocolate ganache.
 All feature freshly prepared sandwiches and scones.
 There’s also a daily selection of freshly baked cakes to choose from if you’re craving something sweet.
 You’ll even find a children’s afternoon tea menu, with cheese and ham sandwiches – sure to be a hit, even with the fussiest of eaters, making it a perfect spot for family lunch.

 A classic British seaside holiday doesn’t get much sweeter than Scarborough – that is, until you’ve been to LoveBrew Café.
 Tucked away, just steps from the sights and sounds of Scarborough’s lively sea front and harbour, this quaint little café packs a big punch when it comes to tasty treats.
 And, at just over 10 minutes’ drive from Cayton Bay Holiday Park, it’s an absolute must if you’re staying nearby.